Workers told they can take 28 days off sick without doctor’s note

 But – amid reports some workers are ignoring positive tests because they cannot afford time off – unions have called for better support to make sure those with Covid are able to stay home.

 Frances O’Grady, general secretary of the Trades Union Congress, told the BBC this week: “The government still hasn’t fixed sick pay to ensure that we don’t spread the virus.
-Those staff who are sick should taking proper time off sick, but [sick pay] is only £96 a week.”
+Those staff who are sick should be taking proper time off sick, but [sick pay] is only £96 a week.”

-Some Conservative MPs have called for the government to reverse the 28 day rule change, which came into force last month, saying it could make the current staffing crisis worse.
+Some Conservative MPs have called for the government to reverse the 28-day rule change, which came into force last month, saying it could make the current staffing crisis worse.

-Brendan Clarke-Smith, a Tory MP on the education select committee, told the The Telegraph he believed the rule was ‘open to abuse’ particularly in sectors ‘where we can’t really afford for that to happen’.
+Brendan Clarke-Smith, a Tory MP on the education select committee, told the The Telegraph he believed the rule was “open to abuse” particularly in sectors “where we can’t really afford for that to happen”.

-He added: ‘There is a debate to be had about the 28 days – that is quite a long period for someone to be off for, and in terms of what that will do to the workforce.’
+He added: “There is a debate to be had about the 28 days – that is quite a long period for someone to be off for, and in terms of what that will do to the workforce.”

 Staff shortages across the UK are set to continue.

-More than 20 NHS trusts have now declared a ‘critical incident’ amid staggering staffing shortages caused by the rapid spread of the Omicron Covid variant.
-In the space of a week, the number of NHS staff off work due to Covid rose by 59%.
+More than 20 NHS trusts have now declared a “critical incident” amid staggering staffing shortages caused by the rapid spread of the Omicron Covid variant.
+In the space of a week, the number of NHS staff off work due to Covid rose by 59 per cent.

 The armed forces have been drafted in to support the health service in parts of the UK.